MervinFlores/NasaNews/README.md

 To run the NasaNews app:

 1. Clone the repository.
+2. run `pod install` in project folder.
-2. Open `NasaNews.xcodeproj` in Xcode.
+3. Open `NasaNews.xcodeproj` in Xcode.
-3. Build and run the application on your preferred iOS device or simulator.
+4. Build and run the application on your preferred iOS device or simulator.

 ## Usage